wso2/docs-is/en/docs/develop/writing-a-custom-workflow-template.md

 -   `getDescription()`: Returns a description about this template

-??? example "Click to view a sample class written for a multi-step approval template"
+??? exampe "Click to view a sample class written for a multi-step approval template"
     ```
     public class SampleTemplate extends AbstractTemplate {